 I plan all of my posts with a content calendar.
 If you’re not using a content calendar (AKA editorial calendar) to plan out your posts, you need to be!
 It’s honestly life-changing and the reason that I have a few months of content planned out right now!

-If you want to pick up a done-for-you, totally customizable content calendar for blog posts, I have one up in my Etsy shop here!
+If you want to pick up a done-for-you, totally customizable content calendar for blog posts, I have one up in my shop here!

 -BATCH YOUR WORK